-THE COURSE IS FULL.
 NEXT COURSE STARTS AUTUMN 2021.
+Updated info coming soon.

 Programming, sound and signal processing in Max is an internet based course, produced by Notam.
-It was launched in the autumn of 2010, starting autumn of 2020 for the eleventh time.
+It was launched in the autumn of 2010, starting autumn of 2021 for the twelfth time.
 Information about how to register is found on the bottom of this page.

 The students are given a thorough review of Max, and afterwards they will be able to produce their own solutions.
-The course is best suited for participants with some skills within multimedia technology.
+The course is best suited for participants with some skills within audio software.
 It gives basic training in both programming in Max and working with digital sound.

 The participants get an understanding of working with sound and interaction in a way that is useful for people working with e.g. audio engineering, music, composition, installations and interaction design.

 Max is a programming language and also a multimedia software.
 Some prior experience with software for sound, programming, or an equivalent to this, is an advantage.

 The tool used in the course is Max from Cycling ’74, and the main focus is technical mastering of this tool.
 The course mainly consists of numerous tutorials which are to be handed in to our teacher.
 These tutorials are to give both a technical and a theoretical in-depth learning.
 The technical tutorials looks at different fields such as musical signal processing, sound synthesis, algorithms and interfaces.
 Participants must expect to spend 250h of work during the course.
 The reason for this large amount of time, is because Max has a high degree of complexity and less time spent would be just scratching the surface.